Susan Lucci Auctions Off All My Children Items: Own A Piece Of Erica Kane For $1

 “The idea is, so many people had lunch with me every day for so many years as Erica Kane, and this is the chance for them to come to New York and we’ll have lunch in person at one of my favorite restaurants in New York,” Lucci said.

 Susan Lucci told the Los Angeles Times that the gold jumpsuit has special meaning to her.
-Back in the 1980s, Lucci wore the two-piece suit to a New York cocktail reception honoring Lucille Ball when Sammy Davis Jr. approached her to tell her how much he enjoyed watching her every day on All My Children.
+Back in the late 1970s, Lucci wore the two-piece suit to a New York cocktail reception honoring Lucille Ball when Sammy Davis Jr. approached her to tell her how much he enjoyed watching her every day on All My Children.

 “I looked over to where he was gesturing and there was Frank Sinatra,” Susan said.